 For the safety of our staff and customers, and to help minimise the spread of coronavirus, we've adapted how we're delivering funeral services at York Crematorium.

-Following advice from the government about coronavirus, from 1 June 2020, close family members will be able to attend funeral services inside York Crematorium, using either of the two chapels within the building:
+Following advice from the government about coronavirus a limited numbers of mourners will be able to attend funeral services inside York Crematorium (due to social distancing restrictions within the available space):

-- The White Rose Chapel seats up to 100 mourners with provision for a further 100 standing
+- the White Rose Chapel (which usually seats up to 100 mourners, with provision for a further 100 standing) can accomodate up to 18 mourners

-- The Ebor Chapel seats up to 25 mourners, with no standing space
+- the Ebor Chapel (which usually seats up to 25 mourners, with no standing space) can accomodate up to 5 mourners

 Ceremony options at York Crematorium